 Alcohol addiction, or alcoholism, is a complicated and common disease that has a huge impact on the individual, known as an alcoholic, and their loved ones.
 Beachcomber is dedicated to helping Floridians treat alcohol abuse in all it’s forms.

-Our culture has a confusing message as far as alcohol consumption goes; we witness adults, as children, drinking alcohol, often too much on special occasions which can be interpreted as an expectation, something that always happens and therefore we do the same once we grow up.
-In film, television and advertisements, binge drinking is portrayed as a normalized part of growing up, coping with stress, celebrating, combating boredom, spending time with friends.
+Our culture has a confusing message as far as alcohol consumption.
+We witness adults, as children, drinking alcohol, often too much on special occasions which can be interpreted as an expectation.
+Something that always happens and therefore we do the same once we grow up.
+In film, television and advertisements, binge drinking is portrayed as a normalized part of growing up, coping with stress, celebrating, combating boredom or spending time with friends.
 In fact, there are few moments in time or occasion where alcohol use is not encouraged or expected.

-Considering the social influence around alcohol it is no surprise that a proportion of people find their drinking becomes unmanageable, and struggle to cut down or abstain from drinking.
-Furthermore, it is legal to drink and easily accessible, in supermarkets, restaurants, bars, even some café’s, cinemas and in most households.
+Considering the social influence around alcohol it is no surprise that a proportion of people find their drinking becoming unmanageable, and struggle to cut down or abstain.
+Furthermore, it is legal to drink and easily accessible in supermarkets, restaurants, bars, even some café’s, cinemas and in most households.
 It is difficult to avoid, easy and cheap to buy; a toxic combination for somebody who suffers from alcoholism and makes attempts to overcome the condition on their own.

 What is alcohol addiction?

-Alcohol addiction transcends every intersection of society; there is no ‘typical alcoholic’ in terms of the appearance of the background.
-However, being addicted to alcohol is usually characterized by a person being unable to manage their everyday life without being assisted with alcohol.
-While not every alcoholic will wake up and immediately start drinking, alcohol will be on their mind near constantly, thinking of the next drink.
+Alcohol addiction transcends every intersection of society; there is no ‘typical alcoholic’ in terms of the appearance or background.
+However, being addicted to alcohol is usually characterized by a person being unable to manage their everyday life without the assistance of alcohol.
+While not every alcoholic will wake up and immediately start drinking, alcohol will be on their mind constantly, often thinking of their next drink.
 Furthermore, an alcoholic will develop a toxic relationship with alcohol, using it to manage emotions and block out the pain.
 A person suffering from alcohol addiction is likely to have attempted to cut down or stop drinking unsuccessfully and will find it nearly impossible to stop drinking after their first drink.

 Alcoholism can vary in its appearance and severity.
-It is possible to be an alcoholic and still function in the family unit and in employment.
+It is possible to be an alcoholic and still function in the family unit and at work.
 However, despite a person being perfectly functional, an alcoholic is still putting their health at serious risk.
-Furthermore, an alcoholic’s circumstances can change very quickly following a trigger, such as a redundancy, relationship breakdown or family feud or loss, so it is important to seek help for alcohol addiction as soon as possible.
+Furthermore, an alcoholic’s circumstances can change very quickly following a trigger, such as redundancy, relationship breakdown or family feud or loss, so it is important to seek help for alcohol addiction as soon as possible.

 Signs and Symptoms of Alcohol addiction

-Alcoholism will affect each person differently; at Beachcomber we understand that each addiction is unique and should be treated as such.
-However, after many, many years treating alcohol addiction we have learned some typical indicators that a person is suffering from alcoholism, such as:
+Alcoholism will affect each person differently; at The Beachcomber we understand that each addiction is unique and should be treated as such.
+However, after our long history treating alcohol addiction, we have learned some typical indicators.
+A person may be suffering from alcoholism if they experience:

 - Neglecting or forgetting commitments or occasions due to drinking